Jagmeet Singh Brar: Political career

-Present

 After quitting the INC, he joined the All India Trinamool Congress (AITC) and was the president for the state of Punjab.
 An alliance between the AITC and Aam Aadmi Party (AAP) was on the cards but it did not materialise.
 Finally, he fielded a few candidates in the 2017 Punjab Vidhan Sabha elections but none of them won.
 On 25 January 2017, he quit the Trinamool Congress owing to differences with Party Supremo Mamata Banerjee over Punjab related issues.
 Currently, he is working independently with his close group of associates which also includes former MLAs like Ripjit Brar, Vijay Sathi and more known faces of Punjab politics.

 On 19 April 2019 he joined Shiromani Akali Dal in the presence of Supremo Parkash Singh Badal, President Sukhbir Singh Badal and Union Minister Harsimrat Kaur Badal.
 Subsequently, he was appointed the senior vice president of the party.

 On 1 September 2021 he was declared as MLA candidate by SAD from Maur Assembly Constituency for 2022 elections.